CatherineH/CatherineH.github.io/about.md

 {% include JB/setup %}
 <svg id="svg" width="630" height="430"></svg>

-Opinions expressed are solely my own and do not express the views or opinions of my employer.

-I'm a ex-physicist currently working as a backend engineer at Bloomberg.
+I'm a ex-physicist currently working as an SRE at a hedge fund.
 I have previously worked at:

+- Bloomberg, a financial technology company
 - GradientOne, a machine learning hardware startup
 - Qubitekk, a quantum computing startup
 - Clearpath Robotics, a vehicular robotics company